concordion/cubano/README.md

 # cubano

-Cubano is a "ready-made" framework that provides everything at your fingertips.
-It's ideal for someone new to testing who wants to bring their software delivery team together around living documentation.
+Cubano is a "ready-made" test framework that provides everything at your fingertips.
+It's ideal for software delivery teams who want to collaborate around living documentation.

 The framework is ideal for: